aturcotte/exquires/docs/USAGE.rst

-In addition to using :ref:`exquires-report` with the :option:`-r`/:option:`--rank` or :option:`-m`/:option:`--merge` options, which produce tables of Spearman (fractional) ranks, you can use :ref:`exquires-correlate`compute Spearman's rank cross-correlation matrices for several different groups.
+In addition to using :ref:`exquires-report` with the :option:`-r`/:option:`--rank` or :option:`-m`/:option:`--merge` options, which produce tables of Spearman (fractional) ranks, you can use :ref:`exquires-correlate` to compute Spearman's rank cross-correlation matrices for several different groups.

 The basic syntax to print a cross-correlation matrix using :ref:`exquires-correlate` is: